-An application creates (defines, registers) a new Capability Source (with its service capabilities) for itself by using POST method and receives the resulting resource URL containing the Capability Source Id.
+The application creates (defines, registers) a new Capability Source (with its service capabilities) for itself by using POST method and receives the resulting resource URL containing the Capability Source Id.

-An application updates service capabilities for a particular Capability Source (e.g. add/removes service capabilities, or enables/disables service capabilities) by using PUT method and receives response with updated Capability Source.
+The application updates service capabilities for a particular Capability Source (e.g. add/removes service capabilities, or enables/disables service capabilities) by using PUT method and receives response with updated Capability Source.

-An application deletes (deregisters) a Capability Source with its service capabilities by using DELETE method and receives response with the result of operation.
+The application deletes (deregisters) a Capability Source with its service capabilities by using DELETE method and receives response with the result of operation.
 Note that before performing this operation, the application SHOULD ensure that all service capabilities for that particular Capability Source are disabled.

 Handling of individual service capability information with Light-weight Resources